-Lock update can be used to ensure that all buffers are valid before an update is performed.
+Locking the update ensures that all buffers are valid before an update is performed.

 Value Description 0 The buffered registers are updated as soon as an UPDATE condition has occurred.
 1 No update of the buffered registers is performed, even though an UPDATE condition has occurred.